Biden calls for 'fair deal' for striking Hollywood writers - ExBulletin

 Biden calls for ‘fair deal’ for striking Hollywood writers

+President Joe Biden calls for a fair deal for striking Hollywood writers

-WASHINGTON (AP) President Joe Biden has called for a fair deal for striking Hollywood writers Monday as he hosted a White House screening of the upcoming streaming series American Born Chinese to mark Asian American, Native Hawaiian and Pacific Islander Heritage Month.
+WASHINGTON– President Joe Biden on Monday called for a fair deal for striking Hollywood writers as he hosted a White House screening of the upcoming American Born Chinese streaming series to mark Asian American, Native Hawaiian Heritage Month. and Pacific Islander.

 Nights like these are reminders of stories and the importance of treating storytellers with the dignity, respect and worth they deserve, Biden said.
 I sincerely hope that the writers’ strike in Hollywood will be resolved and that the writers will receive the fair treatment they deserve as soon as possible.